robsann/robsann/docs/zabbix_install.md

         - Port: `10052`
     - Then click `Update`.
 2. Go to `Data collection` > `Discovery`, Then click on `Local network`:
-    1. On `IP range`, remove the Docker Host IP address to avoid the Zabbix Discovery to be adding the default Zabbix agent listening port (10050).
+    1. On `IP range`, remove the Docker Host IP address to avoid the Zabbix Discovery to be, adding the default Zabbix agent listening port (10050).
 3. On the Kali Linux, install the Zabbix Agent:
     ```bash
     $ sudo apt install zabbix-agent